 I offer structured evaluation options to help determine your eligibility for an Emotional Support Animal (ESA) or Service Animal letter.
 If appropriate, I can provide the necessary documentation following a thorough assessment process.

 If you're considering this path, I’d be happy to discuss the process and help determine the best option for your needs.
 Contact me to learn more or schedule a consultation.
+Please note: ESA and Service Animal evaluations, including consultations and documentation, are not covered by insurance.

 Sessions range from $120-$150 depending on type of session.